top of page

 Hybrid Backup = Stronger Protection

-Want the best of both worlds?
-A hybrid backup approach combines local and cloud backups for maximum resilience and minimal downtime.
+A hybrid backup approach combines local and cloud backups to provide maximum resilience and minimal downtime.

 Advantages of a hybrid setup: